 Rent out your clothes

-The Volte.
-If you’ve got a serious shopping addiction you can finally start earning some money back!
-The Volte is a site that allows you to rent out your stuff to other fashion lovers.
-If you’ve got a dress that doesn’t quite fit, or you’ve worn it enough but can’t bear to let it go, why not rent it out to recoup some money on it?
+The Volte is the answer to your shopping addiction woes!
+Rent out your stuff to other fashion lovers and make back some of the money you invested.
+If you’ve got a dress that you hardly wear but you can’t bear to let it go, why not rent it out to recoup some money on it?

-SwapAnHour is an app which get you access to a community of swappers with different skills.
-You bank hours when you help a swapper and in return get free help for that time.
-It appears they've recently started in Sydney, so if you’ve got some skills you think you could trade, why not jump on and start swapping!
+SwapAnHour gives you access to a community of swappers with different skills.
+You bank hours when you help a swapper and can cash it in to get help with something in return.

-Fiver is another online site where you can offer your services to people who need them, from designing a website to writing a story.
+Fivrr lets you offer your creative services to people who need them, from designing a website to writing a story.
 There are heaps of opportunities for you to start renting out your skills to people online.